Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 BEc(Hons), GradDip(AppFin), GAICD

-Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and reappointed on 1 October 2019 to 30 September 2022.
+Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and re-appointed on 1 October 2019.

 Vanessa is also a non-executive director of Essential Energy, Eco-Markets Australia, the Smart Energy Council (peak national industry body) and Centacare (NFP Domestic Violence and disability support provider) and a member of Hydrogen Australia’s expert reference panel.

 Jane Williams | Director

 Jane Williams was appointed as a non-executive Director in October 2020.

 Jane has extensive experience working in rural and regional Queensland, and with strong qualifications and long-term experience in serving and leading boards.